gerardorodriguezdev/kmp-fullstack-complex-experiments/README.md

 ## How to run?

-All the project is thought to be able to be run locally and mock certain pieces if required
+The project is thought to be able to be run locally and mock certain pieces if required

 To select which environment to run, it uses [Chamaleon](https://github.com/gerardorodriguezdev/chamaleon) so select the environment and use the IntelliJ run configurations available